arenaxr/arena-docs/docs/index.md

 ## Background

 Many have predicted the future of the Web to be the integration of Web content with the real-world through technologies such as augmented reality.
 This overlay of virtual content on top of the physical world, called the Spatial Web (in different contexts might be called AR Cloud, MetaVerse, Digital Twin), holds promise for dramatically changing the Internet as we see it today, and has broad application.
-However, building pervasive mixed (virtual and augmented) reality applications is challenging for several reasons, such as: (i) applications require global instant-on localization; (ii) ideally, multiple users should interact with the content; (iii) tight latency requirements; (iv) diversity of compute and interaction capabilities.The Augmented Reality Edge Networking Architecture (ARENA) addresses many of the challenges of building collaborative mixed reality applications.
+However, building pervasive mixed (virtual and augmented) reality applications is challenging for several reasons:

+1. applications require global instant-on localization;
+2. ideally, multiple users should interact with the content;
+3. tight latency requirements;
+4. diversity of compute and interaction capabilities.

+The Augmented Reality Edge Networking Architecture (ARENA) addresses many of the challenges of building collaborative mixed reality applications.
 It is designed to allow interactions with and within the physical world, with locality and pervasive sensing as first-class citizens.

 ## Overview